motibytes/motibytes.github.io/about.md

 I aim **to create systems of interactive text-based therapeutic resources** available for all to use freely. <!-- (_optimally while disrupting the established powers that be_).-->

-# But.
+# But..
 What does that mean?

 That means I want to create programs that change people's perspectives about life, what matters, and eventually to help them work through trauma.